-Tips for Hiring a Green Architect
+Tips for Hiring an Green Home Architect

 As the designer, and in many ways overseer of building a green home, the green architect is an extremely important role.
 Look for a professional with experience, willingness, vision, and time.
 Find several candidates, and make a well-thought out decision as to who may be the best choice.

-Tips for Hiring a Green Builder
+Tips for Hiring a Green Home Builder

 One of the wonderful things about hiring a green architect, is that they may be able to take care of finding a green builder for you.
 The designer and builder will be working together, so their professional relationship should be an issue.
-If searching for a green builder on your own, be wary of builders and general contractors who offer to do the design work as well.
+If searching for one on your own, be wary of builders and general contractors who offer to do the design work as well.
 Although this option would be less expensive, green building plans need to be different for each new custom home because of all the specific eco requirements such as the house location and individual energy efficiency needs.
 Builders generally buy stock plans and re-use them.

-Considering a Design-Build Firm for a New Custom Home
+Considering a Design-Build Firm

-If possible, a design-build firm may be the most efficient option for building a green home.
+If possible, a design-build firm may be the most efficient option for building a custom green home.
 A company can offer both an architect, and builders to work together on a new custom home.
-A green designer working for a firm is more likely to create plans, that they know from experience, will be easy for the builders to complete.
+A green architect working for a firm is more likely to create plans, that they know from experience, will be easy for the builders to complete.

 Sources: